 DEA special agents often find themselves in risky situations, dealing with potentially dangerous substances and individuals.
 Due to this risk, those aspiring to earn a degree and become a DEA agent are advised to research the nature of working for the DEA in depth before pursuing the role.
 There are other challenges to consider as well.

 For example, the DEA requires employees to travel widely.
-And because there are a limited number of resources in the organization, employees often have little choice over where they are relocated.
+And because there are a limited number of resources in the organization, employees often have little choice over where they are assigned.

 Law enforcement professionals must satisfy several key prerequisites to qualify for DEA special agent positions.
 Here is an overview of the key components of a path that can lead to this career.

 After applying for the job and proceeding through the interview process, qualified candidates are accepted into the agency and move on to 18 weeks of basic training, where their mental and physical capabilities are tested extensively.
 The DEA only accepts those deemed most competitive and able to pass top secret security clearance into its basic training session.

-According to the DEA website, DEA special agent salaries for entry-level positions are normally at either the GS-7 or GS-9 government pay grade.
+According to the DEA website, DEA special agent salaries are normally at either the GS-7, GS-9, or GS-11 government pay grade.
 This grade determines their salary and access to other forms of compensation, like locality payments, and is decided based on prior education and work experience.
-The starting salaries for GS-7 ranked agents are $49,746, and for GS-9 ranked agents, salaries are $55,483.
-But after four years in the DEA, agents are eligible to advance to the GS-13 grade level, allowing them to earn $92,592 or more annually.
+The salary range for special agents is $42,698 to $72,487, plus a locality payment of 25%.

-Those with a DEA-qualifying degree seeking a position as a DEA special agent should prepare for a very competitive field compared to other areas of law enforcement.
+Those with a DEA-qualifying degree seeking a position as a special agent should prepare for a competitive field compared to other areas of law enforcement.
 The agency employs about 5,000 special agents, and hiring trends depend heavily on the federal government’s budget resources.